Romans96/LookingForGroup/README.md

 ### Bot Issues?

-Contact the Developer on Discord, or open an Issue here, on GitHub
+Contact the Developer on Discord, or open an Issue Discussione here on GitHub on the [Issue Tab](https://github.com/Romans96/LookingForGroup/issues)

 ### Developer
 Romans96 ~ Discord Contact: Romans96#9381